 However at times it left like VR was used as a carrot on the end of a stick to engage you into an experience or subject that you might otherwise pass by.
 This led to a slight minefield so you had to pick your experiences carefully, i saw virtually reality art exhibitions, psychedelic experiences and even a VR abortion experience… yes really.
 All of the big brands were in on the game too, McDonalds wanted to take you inside Happy Meal, Samsung had a roller coaster, but the stand out for me was Dell who used the HTC vive and motion sensor chairs to take you on 3 minute documentary into the ocean to learn about whales with the hope of raising awareness of their possible extinction.
-Overall this re-enforced a point a made in a previous issue about the rules being unwritten for VR and people still finding the best way to use the technology.
+Overall this re-enforced a point i made in a previous issue of Computer Arts Magazine about the rules being unwritten for VR and people still finding the best way to use the technology.

 Another takeaway for me was that it’s not just about headsets any more.
 I experienced a ‘Dome VR’ set up that involved laying down on the floor with 360 spherical projections, this felt incredibly relaxing and much more inclusive of a wider audience.
 In terms of content creation the techniques were similar.
 Taking this one step further the experience i felt most memorable in terms of technical capability was an 8K VR cinema built by a Japanese company.
 It used a combination of crystal clear 8K footage, mixed with 3D technology and surround sound.
 The clarity was incredible, things not only felt that they popped out of the screen but the resolution made it feel incredibly tactile.
 Admittedly it’s less portable than an Oculus headset, and believe me i am not a fan of most 3D films (which feel like an added bonus to generate some extra revenue) however this felt like something i’d never experienced before.